monir-tuhin/angular-reusable-component/README.md

   one version to another version.
 If you have current version is 9 then you can not update to 12 or 13 or 14 version at a time.
 Then you have to update your next version first of your current version.
-Then after updation the you can update next version from your updated current version. )
+Then after updation you can update next version from your updated current version. )